Tampa Police Memorial Fund Scholarship Program Announcement April 1, 2021

 Applicant Process and Essay Rules

 Applicants must include a cover letter in letter format, stating who they are and how they qualify (to include parent’s name and association with the Tampa Police Department for the Tampa Police Memorial Scholarship.
 The cover letter must also include the name of the college or university the student plans on attending along with the address where scholarship monies should be sent, usually this is the office of the registrar or bursar.
 Applicants are responsible for providing the location where scholarship monies will be sent; failure to do so will delay or forfeit scholarship awards.
 The cover letter must include the applicant’s current address, e-mail, address, and phone number.
 Applications must be postmarked or completed in full, on or before the due date.
 Applications postmarked after the due date and incomplete applications will not be considered.
-Applications will not be accepted without a postmark, this means the parents may not hand carry them to the President of the Tampa Police Memorial Fund Committee, Inc.
+Applications will not be accepted without a postmark, this means the parents may not hand carry them to the Scholarship Chairman of the Tampa Police Memorial Fund Committee, Inc.

 Applicants must write an autobiographical essay, which will include educational goals, documentation of hours of community volunteer work completed, extra- curricular activities completed in high school and/or college, and career aspirations.